affromero/IBIO4490/07-BSDS/readme.md

 - A brief description of the selected segmentation methods, why did you choose them?, did you make any modification, or enhancements?
 Why?
 - What are the hyper parameters of these methods, what do they mean?
 How could you choose them?
 - What does the precision-recall curve tells us?
 What would be the ideal result?
-- What can you say about the ODS, OIS and F-max?
+- What can you say about the ODS, OIS, F-max and Cover metrics?
 - Results for the BSDS benchmark (**full test set**) for the three methods.
 Do not forget to include a graphic where you compare the curves you generated for the three methods (UCM + yours).
 - Among the methods you developed, which one works best, why?
 - Did you beat Pablo, No?
 Why?